-However, if you are looking for them to improve their math facts further and gain even stronger critical thinking skills, I would highly recommend you check out my review of “Playground Math.”
+However, if you are looking for them to improve their math facts and gain stronger critical thinking skills, I would highly recommend you check out our review of “Playground Math.”

 Playground math is very focused on the education side by connecting all games to common core math standards.

 Do you have questions or insight you would like to share with the parents & students of our community?